713. Subarray Product Less Than K

 Time complexity: O(n)

-The algorithm iterates through the input array nums
+The algorithm iterates through the input array nums using a single for loop.

 Inside the loop, there are nested operations for shrinking the window,